I seasoned this Burrata Grilled Peach Salad with O Blood Orange Olive Oil, sent to me by O Olive Oil & Vinegar as a gift.

 I must confess I panicked when I opened my bottles, thinking the content was probably too old to be consumed.
 But guess what?
 Everything was perfect and this summer these are the oils and vinegars I’m using to dress my salads.

-O Blood Orange Olive Oil is made with organic California blood oranges and non-sprayed California mission olives, crushed and cold pressed together.
+O Blood Orange Olive Oil (affiliate link) is made with organic California blood oranges and non-sprayed California mission olives.
+Both ingredients are crushed and cold-pressed together.
 There is nothing artificial there.
-You can buy this and other O Olive Oil & Vinegar products online a through my Amazon Affiliate Program by clicking here.
-To learn more about O Olive Oil & Vinegar and its sustainable business, click here.

-To make this salad you will need a cutting board, pairing knife, grill pan, salad bowls, and pepper mill (affiliate links).
-Because the prosciutto is salty enough, I did not add any salt.
+Because the prosciutto is salty enough, I did not add any salt to my grilled peach salad.
 Following is my recipe.
 I hope you like it as much as a I do.

 - 2 cups baby arugula